 The SSRC has been providing funding to researchers at all stages of their academic and professional careers for more than 90 years.
 Through a highly competitive and rigorous peer-review process, the SSRC has awarded over 15,000 fellowships and grants to support research around the globe.
 From Our Fellows focuses on emerging research in the social sciences, including intersections with the humanities and natural sciences, by recipients of SSRC funding.
 The SSRC’s fellowships, grants, and prizes improve conditions for social science knowledge production worldwide.

-Ryan Alaniz is a 2009 International Dissertation Research Fellowship recipient and a graduate student at the University of Minnesota.
-In this Research Snapshot, he examines the international community’s efforts at post-disaster reconstruction in Honduras and Haiti, comparing the two nations and their respective challenges.
+Elena Turevon is a 2014 International Dissertation Research Fellowship recipient and a graduate student at Duke University.
+In this Research Snapshot, she examines the social consequences of climate change by focusing on Andean entrepreneurs who work as both miners and mountain guides in Peru's Cordillera Blanca.
 The Research Snapshots series is an initiative aimed at highlighting important and innovative research by SSRC fellows who are currently conducting or who have recently returned from doing international research.